 James holds a Bachelor of Arts (LaTrobe University; majors: Cinema Studies, Media Studies) and a Master of Arts and Cultural Management (University of Melbourne).
 His reviews and articles have been featured across numerous university publications including Farrago (University of Melbourne) and Rabelais (La Trobe University), as well as with Portable, The Vine, T-Squat and Upstart.
 His portfolio can be viewed here.

 Chloe completed a Bachelor of Communications (Journalism) at RMIT University, majoring in cinema studies.
-A world cinema enthusiast, her favourite films include The Lives of Others, Grave of the Fireflies, The Hunt, Goodbye Lenin, Amour, A Woman Is A Woman and The Return.
+A world cinema enthusiast, her favourite films include The Lives of Others, Grave of the Fireflies, The Hunt, Goodbye Lenin and Amour.
 As Culture Coordinator at Luma Pictures, she is constantly immersed in the film industry.
 When she’s not obsessing over Mads Mikkelsen or her two sausage dogs, she’s practicing Bikram yoga or dancing in front of her mirror to Taylor Swift.
 Find her on Twitter at @csestajacobs.